The Architect: Autonomous Development Lifecycle Layer for Agentic AI Coding Tools

 Mechanism 6: ARCHITECT.md — Persistent Project Intelligence

-• Known constraints discovered during builds
+- Known Constraints: technical limits discovered during builds

 Production Codebases